ATodorovic275/book_store/README.md

 # Book store
 In this project i create something like mvc pattern.
 Making controler, model and views, like in laravel framework.

+# Functionalities:
-Data was from database
+  - Data are from database
+  - Registration and login
-User can add books in cart and make order
+  - User can add books in cart and make order
+  - Sorting and filtering (backend)
-Implemented admin panel
+  - Implemented admin panel

 Used tehnologies:
   - PHP (OOP)